Avon Lake Gifted Program

 Outside Testing - The District will accept outside test results if they appear on the state-approved list.

-Withdrawal - A parent may request in writing to the principal exit from gifted services
+Withdrawal - A parent may request in writing to the principal exit from gifted services provided.
+The principal will facilitate the request.

-Program Services 2025-2026
+Program Services

-Grade 2:
+Grade 2: Gifted Enrichment

 Identified gifted students receive differentiated assignments tailored to their area of identification, allowing them to explore topics in greater depth and complexity.
 Elementary school teachers participate in professional development in gifted education and collaborate with the gifted intervention specialist to design and implement enrichment opportunities that challenge and engage students.

-Gifted Cluster Grouping
+Grades 3-4 Gifted Cluster Grouping

 Students with a gifted identification in superior cognition or a specific academic ability (math and/or reading) are placed in classrooms with peers who share similar abilities.
 Classroom teachers, who receive professional development in the area of gifted education, deliver differentiated instruction to meet the unique needs of gifted learners.
 Additionally, a gifted intervention specialist collaborates and co-teaches with classroom teachers to design and implement engaging, challenging lessons and activities for gifted students.

-Academic Core Placement
+Grades 5-6 Academic Core Placement

 Students identified in superior cognitive ability or specific academic areas can participate in the Plus Program for English Language Arts (ELA) and/or Math.
 These programs provide advanced coursework and opportunities for participation in county-wide enrichment activities.
 Services for gifted students are supported by a Written Education Plan (WEP), ensuring academic and personal growth.

-Differentiation and Course Selection
+Grades 7-12 Differentiation and Course Selection

 In grades 7-12, the needs of gifted students are addressed through differentiated instruction and a variety of advanced course offerings.
 Students can pursue their academic interests and reach their potential through access to Honors, Advanced Placement (AP) and College Credit Plus (CCP) courses to meet their potential.
 Services continue to be guided by a Written Education Plan (WEP).

-Avon Lake Schools Logo
+Avon Lake City Schools Administration

-Avon Lake Principals
+Avon Lake City Schools Principals

 Eastview Elementary 440.933.6283